DataDog/supply-chain-firewall/README.md

 added 3 packages in 127ms
 ```

-We hope to add support for older `npm` versions in the near future.

 Be advised that the firewall may fail to block installations of vulnerable or malicious packages if used with incompatible versions of `pip` or `npm`.

 ### Installation